 For those data elements marked as “(optional)”, these are optional for the RNH to provide.
 (Note, the EPDP Team is still considering whether optional also means optional for the registrar to offer the ability to the RNH to provide these data elements, or whether it would be required for the registrar to offer this ability).

 Note that data elements are either collected from the data subject, or automatically generated by the registrar or registry.

+Note, the Responsible Party (as denoted in columns for Processing Activity) is not necessarily the party carrying out the processing activity.